2009 Seattle Sounders FC season: April

 After their first two victories at home, Sounders FC played their first away game in history against Toronto FC.
 The Sounders expected a challenging away environment but were victorious were able to win in another 2–0 shutout.
 Montero missed the match due to illness.
 Soon after, reports out of Seattle linked Montero to a sexual assault case with an unidentified woman.
 In a statement made by Sounders publicist, Montero asserted that the allegations stemmed from a disagreement in which he sought to end the relationship. and a police inquiry resulted in no charges being filed.

 After winning their first three games, Seattle Sounders FC suffered their first competitive loss at home against the Kansas City Wizards.
 Kasey Keller was sent off in the 29th minute for a handball outside the 18-yard box, as the Sounders fell 1–0 to the Wizards.
 The following week they lost at Chivas USA.
 Chris Eylander was scored on twice while covering the goal during Keller's suspension.
 The Sounders again failed to score.

-The Sounders returned to their winning ways in a 2–0 home win versus the San Jose Earthquakes.
+The Sounders returned to their winning ways in a 2–0 home win against the San Jose Earthquakes.

 April 28 was the beginning of the team's Open Cup campaign.
 Schmid asserted that the competition was important and won the first of two qualifying rounds 4–1 against Real Salt Lake.
 The Sounders have played home games at the Starfire Sports Complex in Tukwila.
 The facility is older and smaller than Qwest Field but the Sounders say the atmosphere is better for smaller cup matches.